WHAT IS GRACE ?

 Galatians 5:16-21 says it like this,

-“This I say then, Walk in the Spirit, and you shall NOT fulfil the lust of the flesh.
+“This I say then, Walk in the Spirit, and you shall NOT fulfill the lust of the flesh.
 For the flesh lusts against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that you (you in your own strength) cannot do the things that you would.

 BUT if you be led of the Spirit, you are not under the law(left alone to do it in your own strength).
 Now the works of the flesh are manifest, which are these; adultery, fornication, uncleanness, lasciviousness, idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envying, murders, drunkenness, revellings, and the such like: of the which I tell you before, as I have told you in time past, that THEY which DO THESE THINGS shall NOT INHERIT the kingdom of God.”